 Report New Acquisitions

 - Report any new rental property purchases to tax officials within 30 days of completing the acquisition.
+Certain new acquisitions may be exempt from specific taxes based on regulatory criteria.

 Staying current and compliant with reporting and payment obligations keeps the taxman satisfied and avoids penalties that can eat into returns on rental property.